microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

-# Exercise for Deploying SQL Server on Azure Virtual Machines
+# Exercise 3.1 - Deploying SQL Server on Azure Virtual Machines

 This is a pre-production version for the exercise to deploy SQL Server on Azure Virtual Machine.